-Uponor Corporation ("Company") complies with the Finnish Corporate Governance Code 2015, issued by the Securities Market Association.
+Uponor Corporation ("Company") complies with the Finnish Corporate Governance Code 2020, issued by the Securities Market Association.
 The Finnish Corporate Governance Code is available on the website www.cgfinland.fi.
-Company deviates from recommendation 15, in relation to the Personnel and Remuneration Committee, which has two members instead of three members as stated in the recommendation as resolved by the Board of Directors of the Company.
+Company deviates from recommendation 15 according to which the committees should have at least three members each.
+The Personnel and Remuneration Committee has, however, two members instead of three members as stated in the recommendation as resolved by the Board of Directors of the Company.
 Uponor considers that sufficient expertise for the Personnel and Remuneration Committee is secured with two members, and the Committee may also obtain views from outside of the Committee.
 The Committee acts as a preparatory and assisting body for the Board of Directors, and all essential matters relating to remuneration shall be dealt by the Board of Directors.

-This corporate governance statement has been drawn up in accordance with the reporting section of the Finnish Corporate Governance Code 2015 issued by the Securities Market Association.
+This corporate governance statement has been drawn up in accordance with the reporting section of the Finnish Corporate Governance Code 2020 issued by the Securities Market Association.
 This statement is presented as a separate report from the Review by the Board of Directors.
-The Company's Audit Committee has reviewed the statement in its meeting on 13 February 2018.
+The Company's Audit Committee has reviewed the statement in its meeting on 8 February 2022.